Amouhwilliam/React-code-lab-app/README.md

-# Getting Started with Test App
+# Getting Started with React - Tailwind Code Lab

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [tailwindCss](https://tailwindcss.com/)